guisteink/guisteink/README.md

 Web developer since 2019, student of Computer Engineering since 2017 and passionate about new technologies since always

 * 📚 Computer Engineering student at UFES
-* 💼 Working as a MERN Full Stack
+* 💼 Working as a backend developer
 * 🔥 Currently studying Serverless Framework, Microservices Architecture and Cloud Computing (AWS)